krisdevs/xmcp/.github/README.md

 - ✅ Choose to skip CLI tests for faster feedback
 - ✅ Select target branch to test
 - ✅ Same comprehensive testing as main CI
+- ✅ Builds only main packages for speed

 ### `cross-platform.yml` - Cross-Platform Testing